 This course focuses on the analysis of spoken and written discourses in a range of academic and professional registers.
 The application of this knowledge for teaching reading and writing for academic and professional purposes is included as well.
 Candidates continue to apply these practices in their teaching contexts through action research, exploratory practice, or supervised teaching.
-Credits: 2 credits

-ESL 8107 - Course Design and Assessment
+ESL 8107 - Course Design and Development